RyanNgCT/CTFLearn/Forensics/Easy/QRCode/QRCode.md

 ## QR Code

+Do you remember something known as QR Code?
+Simple.
+Here for you: [Link](https://mega.nz/#!eGYlFa5Z!8mbiqg3kosk93qJCP-DBxIilHH2rf7iIVY-kpwyrx-0)

+### Approach

 For this challenge, it involved a few steps but was rather straightforward.

 Firstly, I scanned the QR Code with my phone.
 This outputted what looked like a string of `Base64` encoded string: `c3ludCB2ZiA6IGEwX29icWxfczBldHJnX2RlX3BicXI=`.